Skip to Content

 6. Vanilla Extract

-Then measure out the exact amount of peanut butter that you will need and set aside.
+2. Then measure out the exact amount of peanut butter that you will need and set aside.
 I prefer to use a 2 cup push measuring cup and keeping the peanut butter in there until ready to use.

 That way there is no difficulty getting the peanut butter out of a cup or bowl when it is time to mix it in with the other ingredients.

-Next, measure out the oats and place them in a medium size bowl, set aside.
+3. Next, measure out the oats and place them in a medium size bowl, set aside.
 Set the vanilla extract on the counter with a teaspoon measuring spoon beside the bottle.

 *You will need the pre-measured ingredients later, but because this recipe comes together so quickly, there will be no time for measuring later.

-stirring in the oatmeal
+stirring oatmeal in pan

 After the liquid mixture has boiled, quickly stir in the peanut butter, oats and vanilla.
 The cookie batter will be pliable but somewhat firm at this point.

 Once the mixture comes to a rolling boil set a kitchen timer for 1 minute, 10 seconds.
-It is VERY IMPORTANT that the liquid is at a full boil before starting the timer.
+It is VERY IMPORTANT that the liquid is at a full rolling boil before starting the timer.
 Otherwise the cookies will not set up correctly.

-What Does Rolling Boil Mean?
+What Does A Rolling Boil Mean?

-As soon as the timer goes off, remove the pot from the heat source immediately.
+As soon as the timer goes off, immediately remove the pot from the heat source.
 Then quickly stir in the peanut butter until it is mostly melted.

-Then stir in the quick oats until well incorporated.
-Finally, add in the vanilla and stir until well mixed.
+Next stir in the quick oats until well incorporated.
+Finally, add in the vanilla and stir until well incorporated.

 If the cookies are mounded too high, use the back of the tablespoon to flatten the cookies slightly.

 Let the cookies cool at room temperature for 30 minutes or until fully set.
-Store in a sealed container at room temperature or in the refrigerator.

 You can also freeze the peanut butter no bake cookies for up to 6 months in a sealed container.
 However, I prefer to place wax paper between the layers to prevent any chance of them sticking or freezing together.